Project Schedule and Baseline Schedule

 A project consists of many activities and each activity has a planned start and finish date.
 In a similar way, people plan their time, resources, training programs, education, vacation in order to become successful in their lives.

-It is often difficult to create a project network diagram, plan resources and update durations over time without using a software tool.
-Project scheduling tools facilitate the process of organizing and managing tasks, as well as creating performance reports.
-Most of the project scheduling software tools provide team members with a wide spectrum of features that help to create awesome charts and histograms.
+It is often difficult to create a project network diagram, plan resources, and update durations over time without using a software tool.
+Tools facilitate the process of organizing and managing tasks, as well as creating performance reports.
+Most of the software tools provide team members with a wide spectrum of features that help to create awesome charts and histograms.

 Basically, software tools can be divided into two major categories which are desktop and online tools.
 Each of them has pros and cons.